Table of Contents

-The Android system or, more precisely, the NFC system service that displays the message “No Supported App For This NFC Tag” before and instead of dispatching the tag to your app.
-Here we will provide some ways to Fix No Supported App for NFC Tag.
+The Android system (or, more precisely, the NFC system service) displays the message “No Supported App For this Nfc Tag” before and instead of dispatching the tag to your app.

 NFC technology is rather popular these days and can be found in most high-end smartphones.
 In addition to phone-to-phone communication, small NFC tags can be used to store and transport data.

 You have probably seen small NFC tags next to advertisements near bus stops, stickers in stores, or even the ingenious notion of employing NFC-enabled business cards.

 These tags can hold a variety of data, ranging from brief lines of text, such as a web address or contact information, to links to Google Play Store apps.